bradgignac/bradgignac.github.io/_posts/2014-02-21-web-components-and-the-future-of-js-frameworks.md

 title: Web Components and the Future of JS Frameworks
 ---

+***Edit:** This talk was originally given at Rackspace on February 21, 2014.
+I presented an updated version of the talk at [Roanoke Code Camp](http://roanokecodecamp.org/) on May 17, 2014, and I have updated the slides on this page to reflect the version presented at Roanoke Code Camp.*

 Over the last ten years, the web has given birth to hundreds of different Javascript libraries and frameworks, all aimed at making web application development quicker and easier.
 While these frameworks have let us build great web applications,